 Relatively fewer robots have been built for home assistance [16, 17, 18], with complex collision avoidance algorithms to increase safety.
 The future will involve direct in-home robotic assistance, which requires robots to be able to safely move through the potentially cluttered and constrained spaces of peoples homes, while safely supporting and interacting with the patient and other family members and pets.
 This level of competency requires structurally compliant systems capable of adapting to constrained spaces and softly contacting the environment.

 Tensegrity robots have the potential for this level of adaptability and safety, and the development of flexible tensegrity spines will enable such robots to easily maneuver through constrained spaces without injuring others, yet also provide the load bearing capability to assist patients with their daily tasks and rehabilitation activities.
+We are also exploring their use for search and rescue.

 See more on biotensegrities.